Automating Sales Tax Exemption Certificate Management

 Avalara can send notifications when certificates are nearing expiration, helping your business remain compliant.

-Avalara offers robust reporting capabilities to allow you to review your exemption certificate status and ensure continuing compliance.
+Avalara offers robust reporting capabilities to allow you to review the status of your sales exemption certificates and ensure continuing compliance.

-Sales tax exemption management is essential to doing business — but it’s nobody’s idea of fun.
-Avalara ECM simplifies and automates the process, helping ensure compliance while minimizing the time and effort involved.
+Tax exemption certificate management is essential to doing business and avoiding audit risk — but it’s nobody’s idea of fun.
+Avalara ECM simplifies and automates the process, helping ensure compliance with tax laws while minimizing the time and effort involved.
 Plus, it integrates fully with Sage 100.
 Contact us to learn more, watch the on-demand webinar: How to Automate Exemption Certificate Management, or visit our Avalara solutions page.